adelholtz/vuetility/README.md

 * ...and a basic understanding of how both of these work (together)

 ## Latest version <a href="#" name="version"></a>

+0.2.0
+* added JSON as type for model properties
+* slightly refactored BasicComponent structure
+* fixed a bug that could lead to unintended side effects when type checking
+* if defaultValue in model properties is undefined it will now always be set to reflect the actual type of said property
+    * Example:
+    ```
+    //default value will be new String()
+    'x': {
+        type: String,
+        computedType: 'default'
+    }
+    //default value will be {}
+    'y': {
+        type: JSON
+    }
+    ```

 0.1.0:
 * added support for namespaced stores